Safeguarding Children, Young People and Vulnerable Adults

 This document includes policies, guidance (including that for the LWO and Nominated Welfare officers), forms and and codes of conduct.
 It can be found at BEF Safeguarding

-The document sets out what you should do if you have any concerns regarding safeguarding, which includes informing the Lead Welfare Officer In addition, it states that:
+The document sets out what you should do if you have any concerns regarding safeguarding, which includes informing the Lead Safeguarding Officer In addition, it states that:

 Endurance GB is committed to a policy of equal opportunities and will not discriminate against anyone on the grounds of age, gender, sexual orientation, ethnic origin, colour, race, nationality, religion or disability.